 Increasingly, West Melbourne is popular among students, young professional couples and downsizers.
 More than 80 per cent of local residents live in apartments.

-Many creative spaces and studios which offer a welcome for artists and independent enterprises.
+Many creative spaces and studios welcome artists and independent enterprises.

 The neighbourhood is also known for the Islamic Council of Victoria on Jeffcott Street, the peak body representing an estimated 200,000 Victorian Muslims.